 Figure 9-1 – Spatial neighbour T that is used to invoke the treeblock availability derivation process relative to the current largest coding unit (informative)

+[Ed.Note(YK): The figure above should be changed not to mention entropy_coding_synchro, and to assume entropy_coding_synchro is equal to 1.]

 The address of the LCU containing the spatial neighbor block T (Figure 9-1), tbAddrT, is derived using the location ( x0, y0 ) of the top-left luma sample of the current LCU as follows.

-tbAddrT = cuAddress( x0 + entropy_coding_synchro * ( 1 << Log2MaxCUSize ) − 1, y0 − 1 ) (9-4)
+tbAddrT = cuAddress( x0 + 2 * ( 1 << Log2MaxCUSize ) − 1, y0 − 1 ) (9-4)

 The variable availableFlagT is obtained by invoking the treeblock availability derivation process as specified in subclause 6.4.2 with tbAddrT as input.

-When starting the parsing of a coding tree as specified in subclause 7.3.5 and entropy_coding_synchro is not equal to 0, the following applies.
+When starting the parsing of a coding tree as specified in subclause 7.3.5, the following applies.

-– If ( tile_boundary_independence_flag is equal to 1 and ( tbAddr − firstTbInTileAddr ) % tileWidthInLCUs is equal to 0 ) or ( tile_boundary_independence_flag is equal to 0 and tbAddr % picWidthInLCUs is equal to 0, the following applies.
+– If tile_boundary_independence_flag is equal to 0 and tbAddr % picWidthInLCUs is equal to 0, the following applies.

 – When availableFlagT is equal to 1, the synchronization process of the CABAC parsing process is invoked as specified in subclause 9.2.1.3.

-– When cabac_istate_reset_flag is equal to 1, the decoding process for binary decisions before termination specified in subclause 9.2.3.2.4 is invoked, followed by the initialisation process for the arithmetic decoding engine specified in subclause 9.2.1.4.
+– The decoding process for binary decisions before termination specified in subclause 9.2.3.2.4 is invoked, followed by the initialisation process for the arithmetic decoding engine specified in subclause 9.2.1.4.

-– If tile_boundary_independence_flag is equal to 1, the current bitstream pointer is set to indicate BitStreamTable[i] with the index i derived as follows.

-num_substreams_per_tile = ( num_substreams_minus1 +1 ) / ( ( num_tile_rows_minus1 + 1 ) * ( num_tile_columns_minus1 + 1 ) ) (9-4) i = ( ( tbAddr − firstTbInTileAddr ) / tileWidthInLCUs ) % ( num_substreams_per_tile ) + num_substreams_per_tile * tileIdx

-NOTE: the first part of the above formula (before % sign) is used to determine the number of LCU lines in the current tile since the current slice has started.
-This number, modulo the number of substreams per tile, indicates which substream pointer to use for that tile.
-To this is added the number of substreams present in tiles already processed.

-– Otherwise (tile_boundary_independence_flag is equal to 0), the current bitstream pointer is set to indicate BitStreamTable[i] with the index i derived as follows.

-i = ( tbAddr / picWidthInLCUs ) % ( num_substreams_minus1 + 1 ) (9-4)

-– Otherwise, if (tile_boundary_independence_flag is equal to 1 and ( tbAddr − firstTbInTileAddr ) % tileWidthInLCUs is equal to entropy_coding_synchro + 1) or (tile_boundary_independence_flag is equal to 0 and tbAddr % picWidthInLCUs is equal to entropy_coding_synchro + 1), the memorization process of the CABAC parsing process is invoked as specified in subclause 9.2.1.2.
+– Otherwise, if tile_boundary_independence_flag is equal to 0 and tbAddr % picWidthInLCUs is equal to 2, the memorization process of the CABAC parsing process is invoked as specified in subclause 9.2.1.2.

 The parsing of syntax elements proceeds as follows: